aseichter2007/ClipboardConqueror/readme.md

 Clipboard Conqueror provides a whole toolbox of predefined assistants, ready to work for you.

 - |||agi|"AI Generate Instructions" will help you execute any operation you ask for help with.
 Captain Clip does well too, but this is based on the kobold agi script and is superior to a simple ask.

 - |||stable| will write you an image prompt for use in stable diffusion automatic 1111 This identity and some other cards were found on chub.ai, some are my own or significant customizations, or simply found out in the web.

 - |||tot|"tree of thought" will expand and include near concepts, questions, or ideas to produce a more comprehensive solution

+- Chain of Thought agent batching for superior final output.

+- Quickly prototype prompts for producuction environments, great for testing errata quickly.

 Save agents on the fly to store, sort, query, think, review, or just tell you jokes or anything you can  ask for, really.